North Fiji Basin: Lau

 In the Lau Basin east of the NFB the Pacific plate is subducting westward under Tonga trench in the highest rate of back-arc rifting known — where the Louisville seamount chain subducts under the Tonga trench rifting propagates at 10 cm/year.
 This seamount chain–trench intersection propagates southward at a rate of 12.8 cm/year and, as a consequence, Tonga Islands rotate clockwise at a rate of 9.3°/Ma.

-Hunter Fracture Zone
+Hunter fracture zone

-The southern margin of the NFB is formed by the Hunter Fracture Zone and the Hunter Ridge (including Matthew and Hunter Islands, two active volcanoes).
+The southern margin of the NFB is formed by the Hunter fracture zone and the Hunter Ridge (including Matthew and Hunter Islands, two active volcanoes).
 The central spreading ridge of the NFB transects Hunter Ridge and a small spreading centre is developing south of it.
 The Hunter Ridge formed c.
 3 Ma and fossil transform faults in NFB north of the ridge are remains of a spreading ridge that was active before the Vanuatu Trench propagated south of the southern end of Vanuatu, Anatom Island.

 Vitiaz Trench

-The northern Melanesian arc collided with the subducted south-eastern segment of the Ontong Java Plateau 10–8 Ma.
-This collision reversed the direction of subduction in the Vitiaz Trench and thus initiated the clockwise rotation of the Vanuatu arc and the opening of the NFB 8–3 Ma.
+The northern Melanesian arc collided with the subducted south-eastern segment of the Ontong Java Plateau at 10–8 Ma.
+This collision reversed the direction of subduction in the Vitiaz Trench and thus initiated the clockwise rotation of the Vanuatu arc and the opening of the NFB at 8–3 Ma.
+An isolated zone of deep-focus earthquakes towards the middle of the basin would be explained by the continuing slab subduction of the Pacific plate remnant from before 110–8 Ma that cut off when the collision with the Ontong Java Plateau occurred stalling further subduction and reorientating the direction of subduction in the area.